peteanyaduba/certified-blockchain-developer-hyperledger-fabric/5-hyperledger-fabric-membership-service-provider.md

         -   This is a cryptographic standard.
         -   A list of X.509 certificates is present with the MSPs and they know which certificates that has been provisioned and which peers have been authorized to connect to the blockchain
     -   A list of valid members of this MSP
+    -   A list of certificate revocation lists (CRLs)
+        -   Provide information on which certificate has been revoked.
+        -   Certificates don't need to be deleted, instead the CRL can be checked for example:
+            -   file certificates have been revoked
+        -   Certificates don't need to be validated because they have already been rejected and are not presented in the blockchain